mateogon/ibex-tools/readme.md

 ### Setup

-Modify the `run.sh` script to set the correct paths for your environment:
+Modify the `run.py` script to set the correct paths for your environment:

 - `ibex_dir`: Directory where ibex-lib is located.
 - `tools_dir`: Directory where ibex-tools and your output files are located.